moneylobster/nachi-socket-lib/docs/robot_operation.md

 # Robot Arm Setup
-These instructions are meant for the Nachi MZ07 arm in our lab.
+These instructions are meant for the Nachi MZ07 arm in our lab, so some details may differ for other robots.

 ## Turning the arm on
 * Connect the black cable in the cabinet to the force sensor.
 The white arrows on both connectors should match.